-Individually 9 Lakeland student athletes received All-Conference Awards, 2 Women’s Volleyball Players named as Tournament All Stars at the National Championships, Nathan Newman was chosen CIRA cowboy of the year, Women’s Volleyball player Rae Sigurdson was selected as a CCAA All Canadian and Chris King was selected as the ACAC North Women’s Basketball Coach of the Year,
+Individually 8 Lakeland student athletes received All-Conference Awards, Women’s Volleyball player Rae Sigurdson was selected as a CCAA All Canadian and ACAC Women’s Volleyball Player of the Year

 Academically - Rustler student-athletes achieved the highest collective GPA in the history of the Rustler athletics program.
-120 student athletes combined to earn a collective GPA average of 2.85.
-18 student athletes were awarded CCAA National Scholar awards and ACAC Academic Athletes and 2 student athletes were presented with CCAA Academic All Canadian awards.
+110 ACAC student athletes combined to earn a collective GPA average of 3.01.
+Twenty seven student-athletes were awarded CCAA National Scholar awards while thirty student–athletes were awarded ACAC Academic Athlete awards.
+Four student-athletes were presented with CCAA Academic All Canadian awards.

 In the Community Rustler student athletes continued to coach youth in club programs and camps in their sports.
 Rustler student athletes and coaches contributed over 2000 hours in the Lakeland community leading and engaging local youth

 Overall it was another fantastic year for the Rustler Athletics program and the student athletes who competed for Lakeland.